Browse Submitted Names

 Derived from the Turkish noun okyanus meaning "ocean", which is ultimately derived from Okeanos, the name of a Titan in Greek mythology.

-Derived from the Mongolian өлзий (ölzii) meaning "good luck, blessing" and далай (dalai) meaning "sea".
+From Mongolian өлзий (ölzii) meaning "good luck, blessing" and далай (dalai) meaning "sea, ocean".

 Omi f Japanese